 2. Written: After obtaining the CTP certificate, you can take the written ATP-ME test (test code ATM).
 The written material isn't covered in the CTP course.
 It is a self-study prep.
 We highly recommend using http://www.sheppardair.com/

 3. Practical Test: The practical test for the ATP-ME is an instrument check-ride.
 It is the same check-ride as a type rating.
 It includes 4 instrument approaches, emergency procedures, and aircraft system knowledge.
-Chennault Flying Service offers an ATP practical course.
+CFS offers a course to train and prepare for ATP practical checkride.

 ATP MINIMUM HOURS (FAR 61.159)